View Server Licenses

 The following fields are returned:

-- TYPE: Describes the type of licence
+- TYPE: Describes the type of license

 - DATA MANAGEMENT:Tableau Server is licensed with Data Management (